explodinglabs/superstack.docs/docs/bluegreen.md

 ## 2. Postgres

-Running two separate PostgreSQL instances and having them both simultaneously access the same data directory within that shared volume is not recommended and can lead to data corruption.
+It's not advised to run two separate PostgreSQL instances and having them both simultaneously access the same shared volume.

 So we need to move Postgres out of the compose file and start it separately.